ilz5753/rnmd/README.md

-# RNMD (React Native Markdown Editor and View)
+# React Native Markdown Editor and View (RNMD)

 RNMD is a React Native module that allows seamless integration of a Markdown editor and live preview functionality into your React Native projects.

-> **Important: This module is currently in development and may not be feature-complete.
-Please use it with caution and expect updates and improvements in future releases.**
+**Important: This is the first version (v1.0.0) of RNMD.
+While it is feature-complete for basic usage, we are actively working on updates to improve performance and enhance the user interface.
+Expect regular updates and improvements in future releases.**

+## Thanks

+Special thanks to the creators of [react-native-markdown](https://github.com/lwansbrough/react-native-markdown) for their excellent work.
+RNMD leverages the foundation laid by react-native-markdown to provide a rich Markdown editing and preview experience in React Native.

 ## Example Videos